Legged Squad Support System: History

 The initial contract for the Legged Squad Support System was awarded to Boston Dynamics on December 3, 2009.
-The continued evolution of the BigDog led to the development of the LS3, also known as AlphaDog.
+The constant evolution of the BigDog led to the development of the LS3, also known as AlphaDog.
 The contract schedule called for an operational demonstration of two units with troops in 2012.
 DARPA continued to support the program and carried out the first outdoor exercise on the latest variation of the LS3 in February 2012, with it successfully demonstrating its full capabilities during a planned hike encompassing tough terrain.
 Following its initial success, an 18-month plan was unveiled, which saw DARPA complete the overall development of the system and refine its key capabilities, due to start in summer 2012.

-On September 10, 2012, two LS3 prototypes were demonstrated in an outdoor test.
+On September 9, 2012, two LS3 prototypes were demonstrated in an outdoor test.
 One of them had done so earlier in the year.
 The LS3 prototypes completed trotting and jogging mobility runs, perception visualization demonstrations, and a soldier-bounded autonomy demonstrations.
-They were roughly "10 times quieter" than the original platform.
+They were roughly 10 times quieter than the original platform, as they used exhaust silencer.
 Other improvements included a 1 to 3 mph walk and trot over rough, rocky terrain, an easy transition to a 5 mph jog, and a 7 mph run over flat surfaces.

 In early December 2012, the LS3 performed walks through woods in Fort Pickett, Virginia.
 These tests were with a human controller giving voice commands to the robot to give it orders.
-Giving voice commands was seen as a more efficient way of controlling the LS3, because a soldier would be too preoccupied with a joystick and computer screens to focus on a mission.
+Giving voice commands was seen as a more efficient way of controlling the LS3, because a soldier would be too occupied with a joystick and computer screens to focus on a mission.
 There were ten commands that the system could understand; saying "engine on" activated it, "follow tight" made it walk on the same path as the controller, and "follow corridor" made it generate the path most efficient for itself to follow the human operator.
 Others included basic orders like "stop" and "engine off."
 Continued work was done to make the LS3 more mobile, like traversing a deep snow-covered hill, or avoiding gunfire and bombs on the battlefield.
 DARPA intended to supply a Marine company with an LS3 by 2014.
 From 7-10 October 2013, the LS3 took part in testing, along with other systems, at Fort Benning, Georgia as part of the U.S. Army's Squad Multipurpose Equipment Transport (S-MET) program, an effort to find an unmanned robotic platform to transport soldier equipment and charge batteries for their electronic gear.